Second-harmonic generation: Radiation pattern

 The forward (F) to backward (B) ratio is dependent on the arrangement of the different dipoles (green in figure) that are being excited.
 With only one dipole ((a) in the figure), F = B, but F becomes higher than B when more dipoles are stacked along the propagation direction (b and c).
 However, the Gouy phase-shift of the Gaussian beam will imply a $\pi$ phase-shift between the SHGs generated at the edges of the focal volume, and can thus result in destructive interferences (zero signal) if there are dipoles at these edges having the same orientation (case (d) in the figure).

+The forward (F) to backward (B) ratio is dependent on the arrangement of the different dipoles (green in figure) that are being excited.
+With only one dipole ((a) in the figure), F = B, but F becomes higher than B when more dipoles are stacked along the propagation direction (b and c).
+However, the Gouy phase-shift of the Gaussian beam will imply a $\pi$ phase-shift between the SHGs generated at the edges of the focal volume, and can thus result in destructive interferences (zero signal) if there are dipoles at these edges having the same orientation (case (d) in the figure).

 Applications

 Green lasers

 Second-harmonic generation is used by the laser industry to make green 532 nm lasers from a 1064 nm source.
 The 1064 nm light is fed through a bulk nonlinear crystal (typically made of KDP or KTP).
 In high-quality diode lasers the crystal is coated on the output side with an infrared filter to prevent leakage of intense 1064 nm or 808 nm infrared light into the beam.
 Both of these wavelengths are invisible and do not trigger the defensive "blink-reflex" reaction in the eye and can therefore be a special hazard to human eyes.
 Furthermore, some laser safety eyewear intended for argon or other green lasers may filter out the green component (giving a false sense of safety), but transmit the infrared.
 Nevertheless, some "green laser pointer" products have become available on the market which omit the expensive infrared filter, often without warning.